Skip to contents

 Average Price Table

-Year Product code Product description Number of observations Average price of product Maximum price of product Minimum price of product Standard deviation Max-min ratio Coefficient of variation Max-min ratio FLAG Coefficient of variation FLAG
+Product code Number of observations Average price of product Maximum price of product Minimum price of product Standard deviation Max-min ratio Coefficient of variation Max-min ratio FLAG Coefficient of variation FLAG

-• The degree of validation depends on the quality of the underlying microdata.
-With unconsolidated and/or raw data, more extensive revisions of the raw data may be necessary.
+The extent of validation required depends on the quality of the underlying microdata.
+When working with unconsolidated or raw data, more extensive revisions may be necessary.

 uk_irv <- uk_cpi |>